 |Approximately two hours per week listening to the lectures and half an hour per week for taking the quizzes.
 Weekly homework assignments and study for the quizzes are expected to take five to seven hours per week, although study and review time will vary depending on one's interest.|

 You will find the course syllabus which includes a description of the weekly schedule at the beginning of the course, before the Week 1 material.
 If you are taking the Interactive or For-credit format, you will need to follow this schedule.
 If you are a self-study student, you get to set the pace, within the 12-month period of your access to the course.

 Will the teachings be sent out by e-mail, and will a registered person have access at all times?

-When you sign up for the course, you will get an email with a password that will give you access to the course material in our Moodle platform.
-This password, once the email is sent, is active and you have access to your course.
-From that time, you will have access to the material online through Moodle for one year for our semester-long courses, and four months for our short courses.
+When you sign up for the course, you will get an email with a password that gives you access to the course material in our Moodle platform.
+Once the email is sent this password is active and you have access to your course.
+From that time, you have access to the material online for one year for our semester-long courses, and four months for our short courses (The Tibetan Alphabet).